AWSXXF/vscode-serial-terminal/README.md

 ---

-## Currunt features
+## Features

-- Interact with the serial port like a terminal
+- [x] Interact with the serial port like a terminal

-- Save and view the logs
+- [x] Save and view the logs

-- Configuring a customised open baud rate
+- [x] Configuring a customised open baud rate

-- Very nice script notebook features
+- [x] Very nice script notebook features

-## Future features
+- [ ] Serial port to send and display hex data

-- Serial port to send and display hex data
+- [ ] Time stamp

-- Add configurable items
+- [ ] Add configurable items